dadi/docs/docs/cdn.md

 ```

 ## Delivery Recipes
-> Create a "recipe" of image manipulation parameters to apply to images at runtime

 A Delivery Recipe is a predefined set of image manipulation parameters stored in a JSON file and applied to images at the time of request.

-Let's use the image from our magazine example.
+Let's use the image from our magazine example:

 `https://cdn.somedomain.tech/thumbnail/images/man-walking-on-beach.jpg`